 - ensures constant monitoring of developments of legislation and jurisprudence;

-- elaborates, monitors and updates the Snam Anti-corruption policy in order to ensure its effectiveness and real implementation of the relating Compliance Programme;
+- elaborates and updates Snam Anti-Corruption instruments, and monitors their respect, in order to ensure effectiveness and real implementation of the relating Compliance Programme;

-From January to December 2014 Snam monitored the Group’s Anti-corruption compliance programme.
-The implementation of this initiative, which is an integral part of the Anti-corruption compliance programme, was managed in collaboration with a leading law firm which carried out a direct, ongoing audit of the implementation and application of the Anti-corruption procedures required by the compliance programme including through meetings with the key officers of Snam and its subsidiaries.
-This analysis confirms that the Anti-corruption compliance programme is highly "effective" and "appropriate", reflects the provisions of applicable regulations and international guidelines and best practices, and is one of the most sophisticated compliance programme adopted by major Italian and international companies.
+From 2014 Snam monitored the Group’s Anti-Corruption Compliance Programme.
+The implementation of this initiative, which is an integral part of the Anti-Corruption Compliance Programme, has always been managed in collaboration with a leading external law firm, which carried out a review of the state of implementation and of the regulatory framework of the Anti-Corruption Compliance Programme and the level of employee awareness of the relevant safeguards.
+This analysis has always confirmed that the Anti-Corruption Compliance Programme is highly "effective" and "appropriate", reflects the provisions of applicable regulations and international guidelines and best practices, and is one of the most sophisticated Compliance Programme adopted by major Italian and international Companies.